mvcisback/SSLVC/report/report.md

 database.
 4. There are no sudden movements in the video stream.

-Most of this assumption can be relaxed even further, some which are discussed in section VI.
-For simplicity, we used the following video clip for testing our applications.
-We recorded a video clip of two people sitting on left and right of a video frame having a conversation, as shown in figure 2.
-We also purpose a calibration procedure that require some user interference for training facial and speech database from each user.
+Note that the relaxing of these assumptions is discussed in discussed in section VI.
+For training purposes, we recorded a video clip of two people sitting on left and right of a video frame having a conversation, as shown in figure 2.
+With the video, we demonstrate a calibration procedure detailed below.

 ![Recording of two people having a conversation](faraz_marcell.jpg)